rgoldschmid/web24-exercise-3/README.md

 + 3.1. 'h1' element is centered inside of 'header' element: **0.25 points**
 + 3.2.
 Navigation buttons are below each other and have some gap: **0.25 points**
 + 3.3.
 Movie 'article' elements are laid out using Flexbox: **0.25 points**
 + 3.4.
-The footer is a Flexbox container, its childs are centered vertically **0.25 points**
+The footer's ul is a Flexbox container, its childs are centered vertically: **0.25 points**

 ### Task 1: Structure the overview page using semantic HTML, add navigation to genre specific movies